How MCP Works

 "name": "venues",

-"description": "Catalog of supported venues with status, regulatory jurisdiction, and supported tools.",
+"description": "Catalog of supported venues with status and tool coverage.",

 "mimeType": "application/json"